HousedHorse/3004-final/notes.md

 - Two Main Types:
     - Activity-Focused Processes
         - focus is on **development activities**.
+        - our main focus, in 3004.
     - Entity-Focused Processes
         - focus is on the **products** that are created.

 ### Agile

 - TODO: work on me!!

 ### Waterfall

 - Characteristics
     - Classic Development Process
     - Activity Centred
-    - Activities done in sequential order
+    - Activities done in *sequential order*

 - Simple Approach